-Funds: at the latest redemption price or the latest net asset value available
+The Funds are valued at the latest redemption price or the latest net asset value available.
 They are valued at the latest redemption price or the latest net asset value available.

-Money market instruments and synthetic assets composed of a transferable debt security backed by one or more interest rate and/or currency swaps ("asset swaps")
+Money market instruments and synthetic assets composed of a money market instrument backed by one or more interest rate and/or currency swaps (asset swaps)